- The COVID-19 pandemic slowed down the spring market, but this winter’s market appears to be hotter than ever.

 A snapshot of our local market

 First, let’s look at what home sellers are experiencing across our 13-county metro area.
-According to the Minneapolis Area Association of REALTORS® (MAAR), local home prices have been on the rise since March 2013.
-In December, metro-area homes sold for a median price of $251,000 — a year-over-year increase of nearly 6 percent.
+According to the Northstar MLS, local home prices have been steadily rising over the last year.
+In November 2020, metro-area homes sold for a median price of $302,500 — a year-over-year increase of 8%

 Selling a waterfront home this winter

 Twin Cities lakeshore homeowners may find that high demand helps them to sell their homes in record time.
-Even in November and December, when lakeshore home sales tend to drop, private waterfront homes in our 13-county metro area sold in under three months.
+Even in the fall months, when lakeshore home sales tend to drop, private waterfront homes in our 16-county metro area sold in 28 days in November.
 That’s the lowest median time on market in the ten years of data we have on hand.